dan-metropark/one/README.md

-OpenNebula - The OpenSource Toolkit for Cloud Computing
+OpenNebula Metro Edition - The OpenSource Toolkit for Cloud Computing

+## UPSTREAM DIFFERENCES

+Upstream differences / enhancements can be found in the metro versions of release branches.

 ## DESCRIPTION